Anson-Saju-George/Anson-Saju-George/README.md

 # Hey there, I'm Anson! 👋

 I'm a **CSE (Artificial Intelligence and Machine Learning)** bachelor student with a deep enthusiasm for **AI** and **Machine Learning**.
 As an **AI aspirant** and **problem solver**, I am passionate about using technology to address real-world challenges and continuously push boundaries in AI innovation.
+💻 I’m a final-year B.Tech student in **Computer Science and Engineering (Artificial Intelligence and Machine Learning)**, driven by a strong passion for **AI** and its real-world applications.
+With a deep enthusiasm for innovation and problem-solving, I strive to develop intelligent solutions that push the boundaries of what's possible in the AI landscape

+## 🛠️ Tech Skills
+- **Programming**: Python, JavaScript, HTML, CSS, Shell Scripting
+- **AI & ML Frameworks**: PyTorch, TensorFlow, Keras, OpenCV
+- **DevOps & MLOps**: MLflow, Docker, Virtual Environments
+- **Tools & Libraries**: Pandas, NumPy, Scikit-Learn, Matplotlib, Tensorflow, Pytorch, openCV
+- **System Knowledge**: Experience with NVIDIA GPUs, CUDA, cuDNN, Intel MKL-DNN, WSL for machine learning tasks

 ## 🚀 About Me
 - 🎓 Pursuing my degree in CSE AIML, gaining expertise in **deep learning**, **data science**, and **computer vision**.